AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-nodejs/README.md

 To use this sample you will need a Windows Azure Active Directory Tenant.
 If you're not sure what a tenant is or how you would get one, read [What is an Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://azure.microsoft.com/en-us/documentation/articles/sign-up-organization/).
 These docs should get you started on your way to using Windows Azure AD.

-### Step 2: Register your Web API with your Windows Azure AD Tenant

-After you get your Windows Azure AD tenant, add this sample app to your tenant so you can use it to protect your API endpoints.
-If you need help with this step, see: [Register the REST API Service Windows Azure Active Directory](https://github.com/AzureADSamples/WebAPI-Nodejs/wiki/Setup-Windows-Azure-AD)

-### Step 3: Download node.js for your platform
+### Step 2: Download node.js for your platform
 To successfully use this sample, you need a working installation of Node.js.

-### Step 4: Download the Sample application and modules
+### Step 3: Download the Sample application and modules

 Next, clone the sample repo and install the NPM.

 From your shell or command line:

-* `$ git clone git@github.com:AzureADSamples/Convergence-OpenIDConnect-Nodejs.git`
+* `$ git clone git@github.com:AzureADQuickStarts/AppModelv2-OpenIDConnect-Nodejs.git`
 * `$ npm install`
 * `$cd passport-azure-ad`
 * `$ npm install`